 Forwarders with strong capacity into and out of China are also the ones who will offer you the best rates.
 In the current international shipping market, it’s hard to predict rates week to week.
 But, as a rule, forwarders that manage the largest volume of freight into and out of China will leverage that volume to secure the best rates.
 These carrier discounts then get passed to you.

 3. Local Knowledge

 No freight forwarder has its own solution for every need that may arise during the shipping process.
 You might need emergency trucking services or cargo storage at a remote location in China.
 In those cases, success depends not just on WHAT you know, but WHO you know.
-A forwarder that has operated in China for many years will know what local partners can be relied upon to react quickly, without sacrificing service quality.
+A freight forwarder in China that has operated for many years will know what local partners can be relied upon to react quickly, without sacrificing service quality.

 Bottom line: when choosing a China freight forwarder, you want a partner who knows how to get things done on the ground.

 Forwarders who have earned that reputation have likely been in the market for many years and have forwarding offices and logistics operations throughout China.
 With more and more manufacturing being done in inland cities, it’s not enough to have logistics experience and connections in Shanghai, Shenzhen, Beijing and other large cities in Eastern China.
 In fact, some of the country’s fastest growing areas for logistics include inland cities like Xi’an, Chengdu and Hefei.
 A 3PL like Dimerco, with 79 company-owned forwarding offices throughout China, has built a network of logistics partners that you can leverage, when needed.

 4. Owned Offices